 - Ideally, surgery should occur in a specialist centre with staff experienced in managing these individuals.
-Otherwise, the urgent surgical interventions may be performed in non-specialized centres following recommendations regarding anaesthesia and perioperative management. - Obtain a preoperative evaluation including lung function tests and cough assessment; if respiratory muscle weakness is present (i.e. forced vital capacity less than 50% of predicted value or peak cough less than 270 l/min), familiarization with ventilatory support (i.e., MI-E and NIV) should be warranted prior to procedure whenever possible. - Patients should also undergo careful assessment of heart function as well as optimization of cardiac therapies in the preoperative period.
-An electrocardiogram and echocardiogram should be performed before anaesthesia. - Use of succinylcholine and inhaled anaesthetics must be avoided to prevent rhabdomyolysis. - They may experience increased sensitivity to sedatives, anaesthetics agents and muscle relaxants; thus, the depth of anaesthesia and the neuromuscular function should be monitored in order to titrate the appropriate dose of those drugs.
-In addition, the effect of muscle relaxants should be completely reversed at the end of surgery (i.e., rocuronium should be used and must be reversed by sugammadex). - Tracheal intubation may be difficult in patients with NMDs and frequent use of fibreoptic-assisted endotracheal intubation is reported. - The use of regional or local anaesthesia offers a significant advantage in term of avoidance of general anaesthesia and reduction of postoperative respiratory complications. - Morphine infusions should be avoided, mainly in patients with reduced respiratory function or obstructive sleep apnoea. - Admission to an Intensive Care Unit should be considered in any patient who is at risk for respiratory or cardiac complications.
-Patients with decreased respiratory muscle strength require close monitoring and aggressive postoperative respiratory management including early extubation to NIV with aggressive use of MI-E. O2 must never be used without associating it with NIV.
+Otherwise, the urgent surgical interventions may be performed in non-specialized centres following recommendations regarding anaesthesia and perioperative management. - Obtain a preoperative evaluation including lung function tests and cough assessment; if respiratory muscle weakness is present (i.e. forced vital capacity less than 50% of predicted value or peak cough less than 270 l/min), familiarization with ventilatory support (i.e., MI-E and NIV) should be warranted prior to procedure whenever possible. - Patients should also undergo careful assessment of heart function as well as optimization of cardiac therapies in the pre-operative period.
+An electrocardiogram and echocardiogram should be performed before anaesthesia. - As these patients may have increased lactate levels during periods of physiological stress, preoperative fasting could be particularly hazardous.
+Thus, i.v. isotonic fluid containing dextrose (e.g., 0.9% sodium chloride with 5% dextrose) should be started during preoperative fasting period to allow maintenance of normoglycemia to avoid excessive glycolytic oxidation that may increase plasma lactate levels. - Use of succinylcholine must be avoided to prevent rhabdomyolysis.
+Inhaled anaesthetics can be administered in order to avoid prolonged use of propofol, which can increases lactic acidosis. - They may experience increased sensitivity to sedatives, inhaled anaesthetics and muscle relaxants; thus, the depth of anaesthesia and the neuromuscular function should be monitored in order to titrate the appropriate dose of those drugs.
+In addition, the effect of muscle relaxants should be completely reversed at the end of surgery (i.e., rocuronium should be used and must be reversed by sugammadex). - Tracheal intubation may be difficult in patients with NMDs and frequent use of fibreoptic-assisted endotracheal intubation is reported. - The use of regional or local anaesthesia offers a significant advantage in term of avoidance of general anaesthesia and reduction of postoperativerespiratory complications. - Morphine infusions should be avoided, mainly in patients with reduced respiratory function or obstructive sleep apnoea. - Admission to an Intensive Care Unit should be considered in any patient who is at risk for respiratory or cardiac complications.
+Patients with decreased respiratory muscle strength require close monitoring and aggressive post-operative respiratory management including early extubation to NIV with aggressive use of MI-E. O2 must never be used without associating it with NIV.